top of page

 The second deals with the inefficiency of portfolio design.
 On the topic of coverage breakdown, having the entirety of the critical illness coverage in the form of early-stage critical illness is, in my professional opinion, a bit of overkill.

-The results of this inefficient portfolio design can be seen in the yearly premium that the client is currently paying compared to the other options presented – term life or whole life – which provides a much higher coverage at a lower yearly premium.
+The results of this inefficient portfolio design can be seen in the yearly premium that the client is currently paying compared to the other options presented – term life or whole life – which provide a much higher coverage at a lower yearly premium.

 The Outcome: